 - Reviewed every two to three years against fresh market evidence and adjusted accordingly.
 A static rent over a decade of rising local rents looks like a constructive reservation even where the original rent was commercial.

-- Actually paid, with bank evidence (standing order from the donor's bank account to the donee's, monthly).
+- Actually paid, with bank evidence (a monthly standing order from your bank account to the donee's).

 - The donee declares the rent as rental income on self-assessment, deducts allowable expenses, and pays income tax at their marginal rate.